-The Board believes that this allocation and the associated performance periods drive a continual focus on the achievement of consistent profit growth over a three-year period.

-Performance rights issued to the Chief Executive and Managing Director Hosting in FY21 and FY22 are cash settled, whereas the rights issued in FY23 are settled with either cash or equity at the discretion of the Board.
+The Board believes that this allocation and the associated performance periods drive a continual focus on the achievement of consistent profit growth.
+The performance hurdles are set for each grant of LTI, depending upon business conditions and Board judgement relevant to that year.
+Performance rights issued to the Chief Executive and Managing Director Hosting in FY21 and FY22 are cash settled, whereas the rights issued in FY23 and FY24 are settled with either cash or equity at the discretion of the Board.
 Performance rights issued to other Key Management Personnel are equity settled.
 Equity settled performance rights, when vested, entitle the participant to an equivalent number of shares.